-Expectations for student conduct for younger students differ from those for older students as they do for students with special needs who are unable to meet expectations due to a disability.
+Expectations for student conduct for younger students differ from those for older students as they do for students with diverse needs who are unable to meet expectations due to varying abilities.
 It is expected that as students move through successive grades, become older and more mature that they will be more socially responsible.

 Responses to Conduct Issues

 Responses to unacceptable conduct will be thoughtful, consistent and fair.
 The focus of any intervention will be preventative and restorative in nature, rather than merely punitive.

 Wherever possible, students will be encouraged to participate in the development of meaningful interventions through discussion and mediation.

 Decisions will be made with respect to the individual.
 Responses to conduct issues will take into consideration the student’s age, maturity and past conduct.
 Interventions will not discriminate against a student who cannot meet an expectation because of a disability.